Condominium VI – Board of Managers

 Fire Safety

 All residents should empty the lint trap in their dryers often.
 Many people forget to regularly clear the lint from the trap, which is a small, easy measure that can prevent house fires.
-Residents should also be mindful of leaving candles unattended, which could cause a fire.
+Residents should also be mindful of leaving candles unattended, that could cause a fire.

 Barbecues shall not be used near the buildings.
 Barbecues must be at least twelve (12) inches from the fence and the siding.
 Tiki torches, fire pits, or any items that cause an open flame on the patio/balcony are not permitted.